Fostering cultures of open qualitative research

 Off

-About the project:
+About the project

 Normative scientific notions of reproducibility and replicability are well established as mainstays for assessing and/or evaluating research.
 As a result, cultures of making quantitative datasets openly available, and for making the analytical processes and methods used to generate them transparent have become standard expectations of good research.

 On the other hand, qualitative research, often steeped in interpretivism, has seen far less importance placed on reproducibility.
-Methods such as ethnographic immersion are seen to negate the process, small sample sizes can make anonymity problematic, meanwhile personal interactions in interviews or focus groups can differ from one day to the next depending on the dynamics of that interaction, the mood of a participant or researcher, and on when and/or where the interaction takes place.
+Methods such as ethnographic immersion are seen to negate the process, small sample sizes can make anonymity problematic, meanwhile, personal interactions in interviews or focus groups can differ from one day to the next depending on the dynamics of that interaction, the mood of a participant or researcher, and on when and/or where the interaction takes place.
 Meanwhile, funders, regulators, and national bodies are currently moving towards an expectation that research of all types be made open access.

-Working to address the latter, this project received £13,913.85 from Research England monies as part of the Research England's 'enhancing research culture' scheme to examine: (1) how a culture of open qualitative research might be fostered; and (2) to report on what resources are needed to support it.
+Working to address the latter, this project received £13,913.85 from Research England monies as part of Research England's 'enhancing research culture' scheme to examine: (1) how a culture of open qualitative research might be fostered; and (2) to report on what resources are needed to support it.
 The ran from January to July 2023, addressing questions about the perceptions and existing practices of open qualitative research - including making qualitative data and analyses open access, and in working in more open and transparent ways.
 Rather than focussing only on technical and processual aspects, the project also covered epistemic discussion i.e., what it means to make interpretivist inquiry open at various stages, and on how we might move towards open qualitative research whilst acknowledging a diverse array of underlying bases.

 • Hanchard M and San Roman Pineda I (2023) Fostering cultures of open qualitative research: Dataset 1 – Survey Responses.
 The University of Sheffield.
 DOI: 10.15131/shef.data.23567250.v1